- The first Christmas Broadcast

 With technological advances meaning that viewers have a choice of format - television, radio or internet, the Christmas Broadcast is more accessible than ever.
 The technology has changed but, at broadcasters' request, the timing remains at 3.00pm as a fixed point in the schedules.

-For The Queen, the Broadcast is not only a duty to be fulfilled, it is an opportunity to speak directly to the public, to react to their concerns and to thank and reassure them.
-In this way, the Christmas Broadcast helps to reinforce The Queen's role as a focus for national unity.
+For The Queen, the Broadcast was not only a duty to be fulfilled, but an opportunity to speak directly to the public, to react to their concerns and to thank and reassure them.